EvanHei/ZeroBank/README.md

 # ZeroBank

-A Windows desktop app for private financial transactions using homomorphic encyrption.
+A Windows desktop app prototype for private financial transactions using homomorphic encyrption.

 ## Table of Contents